 Increasing your daily activity

-If you’re not exactly a gym-bunny or you get home from the office and can’t imagine anything worse than attending your local spinning class, you might still know that you really should be making an effort to increase your activity levels.
-Simply, performing small tasks repetitively throughout every day could be your key to success.
+If you’re not exactly a gym-bunny or you can’t imagine anything worse than attending your local spinning class, making an effort to increase your activity levels and performing small tasks repetitively throughout every day could be your key to success.

-For example, you’d never guess - but doing 5 minutes of press ups, abdominal crunches or lunges every half an hour over the course of an 8-hour shift could burn the same number of calories burnt in an average gym session (based on a metabolic rate of 2000kcal per day).
+For example, doing 5 minutes of press ups, abdominal crunches or lunges every half an hour over the course of an 8-hour shift could burn the same number of calories burnt in an average gym session (based on a metabolic rate of 2000kcal per day).

 Watch your step!

 You’ve probably heard that you should be walking 10,000 steps per day to stay healthy.
 But why?
 And how did they come up with this number?
 Is it just a fitness myth?

 Well, the 10,000 steps mantra has been traced back to a public health initiative in Japan in the 1970s.
 But it is a good indicator of how much physical activity you achieve in a day.
 And the more active you are, the lower your body mass index (BMI) is shown to be.

 However, there are other studies indicating that it’s not the number of steps that are important but the intensity of the activity.
 So, getting your heart rate up may be just as beneficial as the number of steps you take.
 Studies are currently looking into whether moderate activity with 10,000 steps is better than a shorter but brisker walk or playing sport.